rememberSoftwares/yacana/README.md

 # Creating a basic agent with an empty history
 agent1 = Agent("AI assistant", "llama3:8b")

-# We create a fake prompt identified as comming the user (MessageRole.USER)
+# We create a fake prompt identified as coming the user (MessageRole.USER)
 user_message = Message(MessageRole.USER, "What's 2+2 ?")

-# We create a fake answer identified as comming from the LLM (MessageRole.ASSISTANT)
+# We create a fake answer identified as coming from the LLM (MessageRole.ASSISTANT)
 fake_ai_response = Message(MessageRole.ASSISTANT, "The answer is 4")

 # Let's add these two Messages to the Agent's History